jtho4403/Escape-Room/README.md

 ## Minigame stage - Pop the ballon
 Done by Prithik Saini.
 ### High level explanation
+The python script runs simultaneously with the STM32 code, when "RUN_PYTHON\r\n" is sent to the PC terminal via USART1, the python game would start running.
+Where the player has to use keyboard keys to pop the ballon with the gun.
+When the balloon is popped, the python game will show instruction for the next stage and exits.

 ### Testing
+Modular testing can be done in the Game folder.
+Several python library are required to run the python code.
+To test it, first run the python script, then run the STM32 code, the python game should automatically appear on the computer screen.
+When the balloon is popped, the game screen will show the instruction for next stage.

 ## LED Stage - Repeat after me
 Done by Jia Xu Chee and Jack Thompson.